datacommonsorg/docsite/api/rest/property_value.md

 This endpoint is suitable for situations in which you have a node or list of nodes and desire to obtain the values of specified properties attached to those nodes.

-## General Information About This Endpoint
+## General information about this endpoint

 **URL**: `/node/property-values`